FelixOnline/v2/content/articles/2014-11-6-research-ethics-at-the-bottom-of-the-ice-bucket.md

 subtitle: >
   Charity fads raise money for animal testing, but should the public should be better informed?
 date: "2014-11-06 18:14:33 +0000"

 # Attributes from Felix Online V1
 id: "4760"
 old_path: /comment/4760/research-ethics-at-the-bottom-of-the-ice-bucket
 aliases:
  - /comment/4760/research-ethics-at-the-bottom-of-the-ice-bucket
+imported: true
+comments:
+ - fitflopcheapest fitflops australia httpfitflopsaublogspotcomfitflop shoes australiafitflop online httpfitflopsaublogspotcombirkenstock australia onlinebirkenstocks on sale httpbirkenstockaustralia2013blogspotcomshoes with red bottomschristian louboutin online store httpcanadachristianlouboutinoutletblogspotcomchristian louboutin glitter shoeschristian louboutin shoes canada httpcanadachristianlouboutinoutletblogspotcomcheap christian louboutin canadacheap christian louboutin shoes canada httpcanadachristianlouboutinoutletblogspotcomA MUST READ HOW I GOT CURED FROM ALS DISEASE I am from Philadelphia I was diagnosed of ALS disease Lou Gehrigs disease in 2012 and I have tried all I can to get cured but all to no avail my life was gradually coming to an end until i saw a post in a health forum about a herbal doctor from Africa who prepares herbal cure to cure all kind of diseases including ALS MND Epilepsy Leukemia Asthma Cancer Ghonorhea et

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true